jackoubridge/Ant-Colony-Optimisation-Travelling-Salesman/README.md

-### Ant Colony Optimisation solution for the Travelling Salesman Problem.
+## Ant Colony Optimisation solution for the Travelling Salesman Problem

 Distances matrix randomly generated on each run, with specified number of cities.